siddhzx/txmomentum-hackathon-2025/PLANNING.md

 Noah Philip

 Yu Cao
-- We see all of the ""
-- We need some way of verifying
+- We need some way of verifying local work done is correct/80% of scientific data is lost and useless.